-Prevent Repetitive Strain Injury: Why Voice Typing Is a Healthier Choice
+Reduce Repetitive Strain: Why Voice Typing Can Be a Healthier Choice

-Prevent Repetitive Strain Injury: Why Voice Typing Is a Healthier Choice
+Reduce Repetitive Strain: Why Voice Typing Can Be a Healthier Choice

 Offers Immediate Physical Relief

-Speech recognition allows you to sit back, relax your arms and dictate from a neutral posture.
-The useVoicy guide highlights that dictation is not only more comfortable but also works in every app and website.
-By leaning back and using your voice, you eliminate the awkward wrist positions that contribute to inflammation.
+Speech recognition allows you to sit back, relax your arms, and dictate from a more neutral posture.
+By leaning back and using your voice for draft-heavy work, you reduce time spent in awkward wrist positions.

 Maintains Productivity and Accuracy